 Broken feet again.
 But they seemed worse than eight years ago.

-The Northern Highway led to a small settlement named Acres.
+The the road that ran from the slopes of Mt.
+Lovenia led to a small settlement nearby named Acres.
 Arthen had been to this town once years ago when the Farmer had taken the family there to meet a merchant for Reflynn’s illness.
 Back then the town was lively with trade and heavily influenced by The Renewal as the town was a hub for missionaries traveling to and from.
 The priest from their own village had recommended Acres for a cure.

 But what Arthen could see now in the nearby distance was a dying grey heap of a town, nothing like he remembered, even from afar.
 From the many burning coal fires rose large gray smoke into the sky and it lingered a nasty cloud over the town.
 There was an ill feeling in the air and it gave an unwelcome stink to Arthen’s senses.
 Maybe this wasn’t his best option, but he had no food and was too weak to journey to another town.
 So surviving the gray muck of Acres was his only choice.